-that action often my plan for a healthy life can go right out the window.
-So try a few
+this action, our plan for a healthy life can go right out the window.
+So I do a few

 little things to help you be healthy while you are having fun.

 1) Laugh Often – Laughter really is the best medicine!
 Use your energy to lift each other up and laugh at the silly parts of our everyday life.
 Think of fun ways to make others laugh, this will help you to see the joy in this Holiday Season.
 How can you not like Frosty the Snowman and old reruns of “I Love Lucy” when she is working in the candy factory?

 2) Don’t Take It Too Serious – The holidays can have a lot of pressure to them and sometimes emotions run high and people say and do things that really they don’t really mean to say or do.
 Don’t hold too tight to these words and remember you have a chance to use your words to tell people about all the things you love about them, even if it is your Aunt Mabel and you still remember that she told you she didn’t like your Christmas dress 20 years ago.

 3) Find Time to Exercise – Even if you can’t fit in your whole regular routine at the gym sneak in 10 mins here and 15 mins there to go walking with your sisters or go ice-skating with your kids.
 All those minutes add up and keep us well.